 The Empire acquisition loan in conjunction with the Empire Kentucky Land merger totaling \$2,500,000 is due with \$500,000 upfront and \$2,000,000 due through a \$1 per ton royalty off the coal sold from the acquired property and is secured by the underlying property.
-As of the balance sheet date the agreement was in default and the company received a breach of contract notice in September 2019.
+This note is currently in default and the company received a breach of contract notice in September 2019.
 On May 8, 2020, the Company entered into a Settlement, Rescission and Mutual Release Agreement with the parties of the Empire acquisition.
 The agreement provides for the property of Empire to transfer back to the former parties for the return of 2,000,000 common shares of the Company and extinguishment \$2,000,000 seller financing note.
 Additionally, permits and bonding liability associated with the Point Rock Mine were also transferred back to the original permit holders for the consideration of them assuming the reclamation liability.
 The default was cured on May 8, 2020 through the Settlement, Recission and Mutual Release Agreement.